 - Press and hold the side button until the Apple logo appears on the screen.

 Keep in mind, you need to press the volume up button and volume down button very quickly, but not at the same time.

 The side button is what Apple calls the power button on newer iPhone models like the iPhone XS and iPhone XS Max.
 After you hold down the side button for a few seconds, your iPhone should restart itself.

 If you find yourself having to force restart your iPhone XS or iPhone XS Max all the time, you should try reseting all of your settings in the Settings app.
-In some cases, you might even need to speak with Apple customer service and see if they have a solution.

 If for some reason your iPhone XS or iPhone XS Max doesn’t startup or turn on normally, Apple recommends plugging the phone into a charger to let it charge.
 You should let it charge for up to an hour.